Entries by Mikko Karppinen

 5 reasons why you should build a video academy

-2020 changed the way we do business, meet people and live our daily lives.
-One of the outcomes of the pandemic is the explosion of online events, trainings, webinars and live streaming as well as other video consumption.
-Zooms, GotoWebinars or Teams are no longer enough to produce a premium online video experience.
-Event participants do not want to install 3rd party software and demand for a brand safe environment.
+2020 changed how we do business, meet people, and live our daily lives.
+One of the outcomes of the pandemic is the explosion of online events, training, webinars, live streaming, and other video consumption.
+Zooms, GotoWebinars, or Teams are no longer enough to produce a premium online video experience.
+Event participants do not want to install 3rd party software and demand a brand-safe environment.
 The time of video academy is here.

 Read more >